PSATRA/CS61B/README.md

 ## Optimization Philosophy
-1. Our final purpose is to design for users, regardless of what's happening under the hook.
-That's why we design `sentinel`, inheritance.AList with 100 boxes, fake indices, etc.
+1. Our final purpose is to design for users, regardless of what's happening under the hood.
+That's why we design `sentinel`, AList with 100 boxes, fake indices, etc.

-2. Learn to **actively _analyze_** and **optimize** your own code: no matter it is a single method or data structure. --Try the best to find **_small ineffectiveness_**.
+2. Learn to **actively _analyze_** and **optimize** your own code: no matter it is a single method or data structure. --Try your best to find the **_small ineffectiveness_**.

 3. Find the  most appropriate abstract data type (list / set / map) that for the requirement.

 ## Design Philosophy
-1. Reduction
+1. Reduction(Decomposition)
     1. Boil the case down to an appropriate **data structure**, like the three dog problem can be boiled down to a BST.
     2. Boil the case down to an appropriate **algorithm**, like the process of distinguishing the dogs are actually a sort and permutation process.
-    And sort and permutation are inseparable.
-2. If you need optimize an algorithm or something elsa, don't think from a high level.
-Break it down, and **scrutinize** which part leads to high complexity, and can I make a tweak on this snag?
+2. If you need to optimize an algorithm or something elsa, don't think from a high level.
+Break it down, and **scrutinize** which part leads to high complexity, and what tweak can I make upon this snag?
 ## Exercises
 [lab1](https://sp21.datastructur.es/materials/lab/lab1/lab1) Introduction and set up
 [lab2](https://sp21.datastructur.es/materials/lab/lab2/lab2) JUnit Test and Debugging